 A contemporary who witnessed the firing reported that the projectile "had a kind of circular motion, plowed up an acre of ground, tore up a cornfield, and mowed down saplings.
 The chain broke, the two balls going in opposite directions; one of the balls killed a cow in a distant field, while the other knocked down the chimney from a log cabin.
 The observers scattered as though the entire Yankee Army had been turned loose in that vicinity" (Brockman, Secret Weapon).

-When the cannon proved a failure, it was presented to the City of Athens rather than to be dismantled.
+When the cannon proved a failure, it was presented to the City of Athens Georgia rather than to be dismantled.
 For over a century, this unconventional weapon has been an object of curiosity for sightseers and a favorite subject for photographers.
 It has also been featured by "Ripley's Believe It or Not."
 Today, it sits silently on the lawn of City Hall, pointing North…just in case.

-Corner of College and Hancock Sts., Athens, GA 30601
+Address: 301 College Ave, Athens, GA 30601

 Loading